-In December 2012, High Point University was approved by the Southern Association of Colleges and Schools Commission on Colleges to begin awarding doctoral degrees.
+In December 2012, High Point University was approved by the Southern Association of Colleges and Schools Commission on Colleges to begin awarding doctoral degrees, and in May, 2016, the university graduated its first cohort of educational leadership doctoral students.

-During the past nine years, HPU has invested almost \$900 million in academics, facilities, student life, technology, and scholarships.
-The original 92-acre campus has grown to 380 acres with many new academic, residential, student life, and athletic facilities.
+During the past decade, HPU has invested more than \$1.6 billion in academics, facilities, student life, technology, and scholarships.
+The original 92-acre campus has grown to 420 acres with many new academic, residential, student life, and athletic facilities.
 The result is an engaging environment that encourages students to excel.